Apros7/GrammatikTAK/FineTuneModels/README.md

 ### Notes about training:
 - After epoch 2 the validation typically goes up slighty suggestion that the model has already fitted the data pretty good and is already starting to overfit.
+- Remember to change max_length in tokenization and potentially experiment with even more data